tdogpog/inventoryApplication/README.md

-crud inventory app built with express, postgresql, and ejs
+inventory app built with express, postgresql, and ejs

+further practice with postgresql  and MVC pattern